mapbox/ambient-light/README.md

 ## Need help?

 If you haven’t already, read the [official project overview from Mapbox](https://www.mapbox.com/ios-sdk/) and have a look at the [API reference](https://www.mapbox.com/ios-sdk/api/).
 The [Mapbox tag on Stack Overflow](http://stackoverflow.com/questions/tagged/mapbox+ios) is a great place to ask questions (that are often answered by Mapboxers).
-If you’re really stumped, Mapbox also offers [official support via email](https://www.mapbox.com/help/).
+Mapbox also offers [tons of help resources](https://www.mapbox.com/help/).

 ## Found a bug?